Natal Lefteye Flounder, Arnoglossus dalgleishi (von Bonde 1922)

 Summary:

-Dorsal and anal fins with a regular series of dark blotches, the first 3 rays of the pelvic fin on eyed side dark, the first 3 dorsal-fin rays dark, and a large mouth large, with the upper jaw extending beyond the middle of the eye.
+A greyish-brown flounder with a regular series of dark blotches on the dorsal and anal fins, the last 3 pelvic-fin rays on the eyed side dark, the first 3 dorsal-fin rays dark, and a large mouth with the upper jaw extending beyond the middle of the eye.

 Cite this page as: